 Emmet Dalton recalls the IRA attack on the Custom House Dublin in 1921 to strike a blow to British administration in Ireland during the War of Independence.

-On 25 May 1921 the 2nd Battalion of the Dublin Brigade of the Irish Republican Army (IRA) led by General Tom Ennis sacked and set fire to the Custom House, then the headquarters of nine government departments of British authorities in Ireland.
+On 25 May 1921 the 2nd Battalion of the Dublin Brigade of the Irish Republican Army (IRA) led by General Tom Ennis set fire to the Custom House, then the headquarters of nine government departments of British authorities in Ireland.

 Much of the information necessary for the country's civil administration went up in smoke, but the effort was costly for the IRA in terms of captured men and arms.